Guided San Juan River Trip

 FIRST DAY: We will meet you at 9:00 am MDT at the Sand Island Boat Ramp in Bluff, Utah the morning of your trip.
-You will get dry bags to pack that morning. **For some trips, the crew will come down the afternoon before so you can meet them at the boat ramp and pick-up your dry bag.** When at the river, you will load your gear, have a safety talk, and launch on the river.
+You will get dry bags to pack that morning.
+When at the river, you will load your gear, have a safety talk, and launch on the river.
 We will stop on the river for lunch and a hike.

 MIDDLE DAY(S): We will continue our travels down river, enjoying some hikes along the way.
-Each evening at camp, surrounded by the towering red cliffs, you will enjoy delicious homemade meals while sharing your day’s adventures with the rest of the group.
+Each evening at camp, surrounded by the towering red cliffs, you will enjoy delicious gourmet style meals while sharing your day’s adventures with the rest of the group.

 LAST DAY: On our final day, we will paddle to the take-out at Mexican Hat and be shuttled back to Sand Island in Bluff, returning there at approximately 3:00 pm to 4:00 pm MDT.